AlexanderLichtenegger/cf_repo_1/readme.md

 #Animation

-this function is responsible for the animation of infos and is used to slide the infoscreen in and out.
+this function is responsible for the animation of information and is used to slide the infoscreen in and out.
 The attributes defines, if the object (obj = in our case the info-screen) should slide in or out. (slideRight = true -> slide out, if false -> slide in)

     def anim(obj:AnchorPane, slideRight:Boolean):Unit = {